actuallyasmartname/deploy-client-downloader/README.md

 Download just the latest packages (still gotta do Mac and other channels)

-~~Sort clients if they are Studio, Studio64, WindowsPlayer, etc.~~ Kinda already done.
+~~Sort clients if they are Studio, Studio64, WindowsPlayer, etc.~~ Kinda already done for latest versions.

 Make it look less like some sort of debug madness and more user friendly